 Compressed natural gas station

-Our compressed natural gas (CNG) station in southwest Winnipeg provides a back-up supply of natural gas to our 275,000 natural gas customers across southern Manitoba.
+Our compressed natural gas (CNG) station in southwest Winnipeg provides a back-up supply of natural gas to over 296,000 natural gas customers across southern Manitoba.

 The CNG station allows us to respond in emergencies, plan outages for repairs without a disruption in supply, and provide a safe and more reliable distribution network for our customers.